 Information to vary or transfer your existing liquor licence or permit.

 The Victorian Proof of Age card is used to show proof of age for people over 18 years when buying liquor.
 This card is recognised throughout Australia.

 Player Information Standards are part of a range of initiatives to promote responsible gambling in Victoria and must be displayed at the entrance to, and within, each gaming area in a prescribed way.

-To help support clubs comply with legislation, the VCGLR has the following key information and resources for committee members.
+To help support clubs comply with legislation, we have a range of information and resources for committee members.

 Gaming venue operators are being reminded to remove any out-of-date signage from their premises.

 This page contains transcripts for liquor licensing videos:

 The Victorian Commission for Gambling and Liquor Regulation (VCGLR) has created a series of videos to help clubs stay ahead of the game when it comes to their liquor licence responsibilities.

 This page includes case studies demonstrating industry best practice across gaming and liquor.

 These Intoxication Guidelines are issued pursuant to section 3AB (2) of the Liquor Control Reform Act 1998 (the Act) and provide information about how to determine if a person is in a state of intoxication for the purposes of the Act, the Casino Control Act 1991 and the Gambling Regulation Act 2003.